It’s December o’clock already, and you know what that means: ’tis the season to be jolly, so smile, darn ya, smile!

 Kingdom Hearts II — Halloween Town

 Another oldie here, that barely anybody ever played, but oddly enough, video game adaptations of Die Hard exist, and because of that at least one place on this list has to be devoted to this franchise.
-I recall playing the first one way back when near the turn of the centuries, and you know what?
+You know the story: a cop visits his wife during a Christmas party at a corporation and has to deal with a bunch of violent thieves and their charismatic leader trying to rob the place.

-It wasn’t all that good, lacking Bruce Willis’ charisma or even face, but it had a very charming feature: you could show people your badge to calm (or provoke) them.
-It never managed to capture the atmosphere of the movie, but since it technically takes place during Christmas, and it’s me making this list, here we are.
-Moving on.
+It wasn’t all that good, lacking Bruce Willis’ charisma or even face, but it had decent shooting for the time, and you could show people your badge to calm (or provoke) them.
+There are almost thirty levels, too, a much lengthier experience than the movie itself.
+It never managed to capture the atmosphere of the source material, but since it is technically set at Christmas, here we are.

 Batman: Arkham Origins